 For vegetable gardening, consider compact varieties like “Sweetheart of the Patio” tomatoes, BushSteak tomatoes, Sweet Golden Baby Belle peppers, Spacemaster cucumber, carrots, and Tom Thumb Dwarf peas which yield a good harvest without taking up much room.

 If you’re more into ornamental plants, Red thyme and Woolley thyme offer beautiful foliage and flowers, while thyme, phlox, or sedum provide an attractive carpet of foliage.
 For bursts of color, yarrow is a great choice.

 Among perennials, Erysimum ‘Bowles Mauve’, Euphorbia ‘Black Pearl, and Pulsatilla vulgaris are ideal for small spaces.
-These plants not only fit into small spaces but also add a vibrant touch to your garden as a perfect addition in pots.
+These plants not only fit into small spaces but also add a vibrant touch to your garden as a perfect addition to pots.

 What are things that you can grow in small spaces with success for summer?

 During the summer months, several plants are perfectly suited for small spaces.
 For vegetables, consider dwarf or bush varieties such as the “Patio Choice” tomatoes, “Bush Slicer” cucumbers, and “Mascotte” beans which are bred specifically for container growth.

 You can also plant fruits like strawberries and melons with a tomato cage as a vertical space.

 Herbs like basil, chives, and rosemary also thrive in containers and can be used in a variety of dishes.
 If you’re interested in flowers, marigolds, and petunias are compact, colorful, and thrive under the summer sun.
 Succulents and cacti are also great options for small spaces as they require minimal care and can withstand hot temperatures.